 Panels are manufactured in various colors and some people prefer some panels over others.
 Option One Solar always shows their clients what is available so the client can choose.

 Shading will affect the output of the panels.
-All shading issues are addressed and resolved prior to instillation.
-The SolarEdge Inverters used by Option One Solar minimize all shading effects should they develop after instillation.
+All shading issues are addressed and resolved prior to installation.
+The SolarEdge Inverters used by Option One Solar minimize all shading effects should they develop after installation.